ayonious/Best-Practices-Kubernetes/kubernetes/installation.md

 ```
 https://github.com/kubernetes/kubernetes/releases
 ```

-just download it, extract it, inside goto platforms folder and find peoper version for your usage.
-This is a prebuild release so you can simply add in in someplace and start using it.
+Then goto changelog and find the proper client version for me its `darwin 64amd`

+just download it, extract it

 ```
 cd platforms/darwin/amd64